 POWDER BLUE SURGEONFISH IN THE WILD

 The Powder Blue Surgeonfish is not that common overall in Tanzanian coastal waters.
-At certain times of the year the population seems to concentrate in certain areas giving one the impression that there are greater numbers.
+At certain times of the year however the population seems to concentrate in certain areas giving one the impression that there are greater numbers.
 Usually they are seen solitary but occasionally are seen in small groups of three to five fish.
 On other occasions, usually in the summer months they are sometimes seen in very large numbers feeding together.This could be mating related.

 They seem to prefer reef flats with abundant algae growth but will also occasionally be seen over rubble areas.
 Powder Blue Surgeonfish are active fish, always on the move and always feeding.
 They are more common in the 12 to 20 meter range.
 The juveniles are often seen in the shallows on protected reefs from 1 to 5 meters.